 The Christmas holidays can sometimes seem overwhelming for families that don’t participate in the celebrations.
 It can be even harder for Muslim children who are from non-Christian religious backgrounds to watch their friends celebrate Christmas.

 But not celebrating Christmas doesn’t mean that your kids have to sit out altogether!
 There are plenty of ways to include your children in the seasonal festivities that don’t have religious connotations behind them.
 Even if you don’t feel comfortable joining in on the Christmas traditions, there are always alternative things you can do with your family so everyone can have fun around the holiday times!

 In the list below you will find the Top 5 Christmas Activity Alternatives for Muslim Children

 Activities For Muslim children around the holidays

 1. Participate in Charity and Food Drives

-There are plenty of charity and food drives around the holiday season for you and your children participate in.
+There are plenty of charity and food drives around the holiday season for you and your children to participate in.
 Including your children in charity work will show them how to make the holiday special for themselves by helping others out.
 It’s a great way to help them feel connected to the spirit of the December holidays while helping others.
 Taking your children to pick out presents for toy drives will also help them see the significance of religious holidays that aren’t their own and can help them to empathize with others.
-Beyond that, it’ll also help Muslim children feel like they’re part of the spirit of Christmas while not participating in the rituals of it.
+Beyond that, it’ll also help Muslim children feel like they’re part of the spirit of Christmas while not participating in its rituals of it.

 2. Join events at your Local Mosque